 - A. Spindles, hubs, bearings, bearing carriers, stub axles, etc. may be modified or replaced. - B. Suspension Control - 1.
 Original suspension control arms may be reinforced, modified, or replaced with components of unrestricted origin. - 2.
 The manufacturer's original basic type of rear suspension (e.g., independent, live axle, swing axle, MacPherson strut, A-arm, etc.) shall be retained unless otherwise stated in Appendix A. - 3.
 Suspension bushings are unrestricted.
-Adjustable spherical bearings or rod ends are permitted on all suspension components. - 4.
-The wheelbase of the vehicle shall not be changed or relocated in a fore/aft direction by more than ± 1.0 " (± 25.4 mm). - 5.
+Adjustable spherical bearings or rod ends are permitted on all suspension components.

+- 4. The wheelbase of the vehicle shall not be changed or relocated in a fore/aft direction by more than $\pm 1.0^{\circ}$ ( $\pm 25.4$ mm). - 5.
 The minimum track for all prepared cars is the OE track dimension.
 NOTE: This minimum also applies to cars utilizing Section 17.11.A to compete in Prepared. - 6.
-Level 1 Preparation (Full Prep) Vehicles - a.
+LEVEL 1 PREPARATION (FULL PREP) VEHICLES - a.
 Suspension pick-up points on the chassis or structure may be relocated.
 If such points are relocated, there shall be a metal panel, covering, or bulkhead separating the driver/passenger area from the suspension components. - b.
 Front Vehicles originally equipped with MacPherson strut front suspension may convert to double A-arm.
 Other vehicles must retain the manufacturer's system of front suspension.
 A-arm front suspension shall have the shocks attached outboard of the inner pickup point on the upper or lower control arm.
 Rocker arms, push-pull rods, etc., are prohibited unless otherwise stated in Appendix A. - c.
 Rear Rocker arms and push-pull rods may be used to augment the rear suspension members. - 7.
-Level 2 Preparation (Limited Prep) Vehicles - a.
+LEVEL 2 PREPARATION (LIMITED PREP) VEHICLES - a.
 Suspension pick-up points on the chassis or subframe structure may not be relocated.
 Allowed alternate bushings/bearings must contain the pivot point within the space occupied by the OE bushing. - b.
 Vehicles equipped with MacPherson/Chapman struts may slot the mounting holes or add additional adjustment plates provided that the center hole is not enlarged or relocated.
 The strut shaft must pass through the center hole.
 Mounting of adjustment plates is unrestricted. - c.
 Camber and caster may be adjusted by modification or replacement of existing brackets which locate control pivots and bolt to the chassis or subframe structure.
-Any resulting change in the vertical position of the pivot points must remain within 1.0" (25.4 mm) of the original location.
+Any resulting change in the vertical position of the pivot points must remain within 1.0" (25.4 mm) of the original location. - C. Steering - 1.
+Steering arms, pitman arms, steering racks/gears, and steering linkage component parts may be modified, reinforced, or substituted.
+Power-assist steering components may be added, removed, or modified.
+The steering system may be relocated or changed. - 2.
+The steering column is unrestricted.
+A collapsible-type steering column having a layout and design and/or a column structure with impact and energy absorbing characteristics is strongly recommended. - 3.
+Any steering wheel and wheel quick-release mechanism may be used.
+Steering wheel rake and steering column length may be altered.
+Steering quickeners may be added to the steering column.